Diebbo/assignment-3-computational-geometry/report/chapters/graham-bench.typ

 The code (in this example, using the `std::deque` container) can be found in @app:graham_deque.

+#bench.algocmp_plot("grahamvec", "grahamdeque", label1: "Normal version", label2: "Single-pass version")

-From the benchmark below we can see that this change doesn't affect the running time.
+From the benchmark above we can see that this change doesn't affect the running time.
 We hypothesized that this was due to differences in the cache behaviour, either between the two underlying data structures, or because we insert separately at the beginning and at the end.